-What Can Humanitarian Supply Chains Learn from the Private Sector?
+What Can Humanitarian Supply Chains Learn from the Private Sector? - SCTL at the University of Washington

 For-profit corporations have spent the past 20+ years optimizing their supply chains to provide superior customer service, improve responsiveness and cash flow and, ultimately, to boost profits.
 And a handful of stand-out enterprises like Amazon have actually altered expectations about the sort of results a best-in-class supply chain can deliver.
 Consumers, in both their personal and professional lives, now expect to receive not just on-time delivery but perfect orders (the right product delivered on-time, undamaged, and with the correct paperwork).